aimxhaisse/gorobot/README.md

 ./bin/scripts/xxx/yyy.cmd 2345 freenode #toto42 UserA 42
 ```

-The port is a local port opened by the module "scripts", it accepts kind of raw IRC commands:
+The port is a local port opened by the module "scripts", it accepts raw IRC commands in the following way:

 ```sh
 <server> <priority> RAW_COMMAND